mkingsnorth/quad_maker_docs/docs/index.rst

 * Quickly draw out strips of quads on a target surface.
 * Automatically set and customize Blender retopology settings
 * Analyse your mesh for tris, quads, ngons and edge poles.

-See the :ref:`Tools<Tools>` section for a breakdown of the toolset available.

 .. toctree::